Day 1 - Up close to the coast

 Coasteering was invented in Pembrokeshire, and our favourite home-grown watersport has spread all around the Welsh coast.
-No family holiday is complete without a shared adventure (minimum age usually eight): a blend of shore-scrambling, swell-riding, nature-watching and, if you’re brave, cliff-jumping.
-Adventure Beyond set out from various locations, including Ceibwr, a tiny cove, beloved of smugglers, in the wildest and least visited stretch of Pembrokeshire National Park coastline.
-As a bonus, a huge collapsed sea-cave, the Witches Cauldron, is a short walk down the coast.
+No family holiday is complete without a shared adventure (minimum age is usually eight): a blend of shore-scrambling, swell-riding, nature-watching and, if you’re brave, cliff-jumping.
+Adventure Beyond set out from various locations including Ceibwr, a tiny cove, beloved of smugglers, in the wildest and least-visited stretch of Pembrokeshire National Park coastline.
+As a bonus, a huge collapsed sea cave, the Witches' Cauldron, is a short walk down the coast.

 Afternoon: Walking the Coast Path

 The Pembrokeshire Coast Path was ranked by National Geographic as one of the world’s best distance walks, but its 186 miles (300km) is easily broken up into manageable chunks.
 The stretch between Abereiddi and Porthgain is a good example: at one end there’s the Blue Lagoon, an old slate quarry that’s been spectacularly swamped by the sea; at the other is a pretty harbour with a truly epic fish and chip restaurant.
 In the middle, steep steps lead down to the gorgeous cliff-backed beach at Traeth Llyfn.